What Lubricants are Best for Locks?

 These are often referred to as silicon based lubricants.

-Here at ACME, our favorite lock lubricant featuring PTFE is Tri-Flow (it’s priced very affordably on Amazon).
-They have a number of dispenser types available (drip, spray, dry) but locksmiths almost exclusively prefer and use the spray.
+Here at ACME, our favorite lock lubricant featuring PTFE is Tri-Flow (it’s priced very affordably on our website).
+We prefer the spray as you can get it inside the lock cylinder easily and that’s what we sell.
+But Amazon also has a number of different types available (drip & dry).
+Locksmiths almost exclusively prefer and use the spray.

 There are similar products also manufactured by other brands, such as Lock-Saver or DryFilm.